Let's Play Co-op!

 Co-op training must not re-create the same power imbalances that cooperative movements are trying to upend.
 We all share a powerful disgust with conventional education - a knower lecturing passive learners, "objective" testing prioritized over our subjective life experiences, and a refusal to acknowledge that all learning affects our opinions on public policy.

-As an experiment made possible by the Cooperative Education Fund, we conducted a 90-minute, crash course on co-op 101 with a group of adults.
+As an experiment made possible by the Cooperative Education Fundarrow-up-right, we conducted a 90-minute, crash course on co-op 101 with a group of adults.
 But there was a twist!
 The group had no instructor, just a time limit and smartphone-friendly instructions to guide the group through a series of exercises.

 The workshop was a hit with participants and professors alike.
 One participant shared that she had never viewed herself as a leader, but with the scaffolding provided during the workshop she set an intention afterwards to explore leadership roles.
 Others were surprised how easy it was to begin imagining a business model that might meet their clients’ needs.